 Opening: Friday, October 6, 2017 at 7 pm

-Participating artists: Thomas Demand, Alicja Kwade, Marnix de Nijs, Hans Op de Beeck, David O’Reilly, Manuel Roßner, Bayerisches Landeskriminalamt, Christin Marczinzik & Thi Binh Minh Nguyen, and Toast among others
+Participating artists: Thomas Demand, Alicja Kwade, Marnix de Nijs, Hans Op de Beeck, David OReilly, Manuel Roßner, Bayerisches Landeskriminalamt, Christin Marczinzik & Thi Binh Minh Nguyen, and Toast

 Curated by: Franziska Nori

-An extensive programme of lectures by experts from various fields, as well as public talks, discussions and workshops will accompany the exhibition.
+An extensive program of lectures by experts from various fields as well as public discussions and talks will accompany the exhibition.